Puya berteroniana Mez

 Bloom Time: October to November

 Puya berteroniana is a perennial plant with leaves arranged in tight rosettes.
-The leaves are thin, bent, up to 40 inches (1 m) long, up to 1 inch (2.5 cm) wide, silvery-green, and have stiff spines on the edges.
+The leaves are thin, bent, silvery-green, and have stiff spines on the edges.
+They are up to 40 inches (1 m) long and up to 1 inch (2.5 cm) wide.
 The aqua-blue or blue-green colored flowers are arranged like spikes and appear from October to November.

 How to Grow and Care

 You can get Blue Puya seed and start the plants yourself in a greenhouse.
-Puya plants are slow to germinate and require at least 70 °F (21 °C).
+Puya plants are slowly germinating and require at least 70 °F (21 °C).
 Use well-drained potting soil in a seed flat.
 Keep the seeds moderately moist until they sprout.
 Once you see seedlings, move the flat to a brightly lit area with protection from midday harsh light.

 Transplant the seedlings when they have formed a rosette.
 Plants can tolerate a crowded pot.
 In USDA zones 8 to 11, you can transplant rosettes to the garden, but they will have to be moved indoors in winter in other zones.
-Up until the cold temperatures appear, Blue Puya makes a great patio specimen.
+Until cold temperatures appear, Blue Puya makes a great patio specimen.